wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-infrastructure-services.md

 ## High availability

 If you require high availability, consider configuring SQL Server AlwaysOn Availability Groups.
 This involves multiple Azure VMs in a virtual network.
-The Azure Preview Portal has a template that sets up this configuration for you.
-For more information, see [SQL Server AlwaysOn Offering in Windows Azure Management Portal Gallery](http://blogs.technet.com/b/dataplatforminsider/archive/2014/08/25/sql-server-alwayson-offering-in-microsoft-azure-portal-gallery.aspx).
+The Azure Management Portal has a template that sets up this configuration for you.
+For more information, see [SQL Server AlwaysOn Offering in Azure Gallery](http://blogs.technet.com/b/dataplatforminsider/archive/2014/08/25/sql-server-alwayson-offering-in-microsoft-azure-portal-gallery.aspx).

 If you want to manually configure your Availability Group and associated listener, see the following articles: